wpierozak/ALFIPbus/ReadMe.md

     return 0;
 }
 ```
-In general, sending IPbus packet follows below schema.
+In general, sending IPbus packet as master follows below schema.
 1. Create a boost::asio::io_context variable (it must exist for the entire program's lifetime).
-2. Create IPbusTarget object, you need to provide io_context, remote device address, and port it listens to
+2. Create IPbusMaster object, you need to provide io_context, remote device address, and port it listens to
-3. Create IPbusControlPacket object
+3. Create IPbusRequest and IPbusResponse
 4. Create a buffer for data
-5. Add transaction to the packet: you need to provide transaction type, register address, buffer address and number of words
+5. Add transaction to the request: you need to provide transaction type, register address, buffer address and number of words
-6. Pass packet to IPbusTarget::transcieve (called on the created IPbusTarget object)
+6. Pass request and response to IPbusMaster::transceive

-## How to create a packet

-`IPbusControlPacket` class is responsible for preparing IPbus packet to be sent.
-You can add transaction to packet using `addTransaction` method with following arguments:

-- `TransactionType` type- transaction type (`IPbusHeaders.h`)
-- `uint32_t` address - register address (or address of first register for multi-register write)
-- `uint32_t` data - pointer to buffer with data
-- `uint8_t` words - number of (32 bits) words

-`IPbusControlPacket` provides also `addWordToWrite` for one-word write and `addNBitsToChange` for RMWbits operation.

-After adding all transaction you can pass the packet to the `IPbusTarget`